signalogic/SigSRF_SDK/mediaTest_readme.md

 ## Duplicated RTP Streams (RFC 7198)

 [pktlib](#user-content-pktlib) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
 Pktlib detects and unpacks streams with packets duplicated per RFC7198.
 [Run-time stats](#user-content-runtimestats) invoked and printed onscreen or in the event log by mediaMin or user-defined apps show duplicated packet counts in the "RFC7198 duplicates" field (under the "Packet Stats" subheading).

+<a name="streamlib"></a>
+# streamlib

+<a name="StreamGroups"></a>
+## Stream Groups

+Stream groups are groupings of input streams, related by call participants, analytics criteria, or other association.
+Each stream group consists of up to eight (8) "contributors" that may be added and deleted from the group at any time, and for which packet flow may start and stop at any time.
+The SigSRF streamlib module performs the following stream group processing:

+1) Maintain contributor integrity (manage stream gaps and alignment)
+2) Group actions (merge, conference, deduplicate streams, etc)
+3) Improve output quality (conceal frame loss)
+4) Apply media domain signal processing (examples include speech recognition, FFT, sound detection)

+The above processing is shown in <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">data flow diagrams</a> "Stream Groups" and "Media Domain Processing" blocks.

+<a name="StreamAlignment"></a>
+### Stream Alignment

+When a stream group's members have a time relationship to each other, for example different legs of a conference call, stream alignment becomes crucial.
+During a call one or more streams may exhibit:

+    underrun - gaps due to lost packets or call drop-outs overrun - bursts where packets arrive faster than expected

+Both underrun and overrun may substantially exceed the expected packet rate (i.e. expected ptime interval for individual stream group contributors).
+In analytics mode, stream alignment may need to overcome additional problems, such as large numbers of ooo (out-of-order) packets, or encapsulated streams sent TCP/IP or inaccurate packet timestamps.

+Regardless of what packet flow problems are encountered, streams must stay in time-alignment true to their origin in order to maintain overall call audio accuracy and intelligibility.
+The SigSRF streamlib module implements several algorithms to deal with gap management and stream alignment, and can handle up to 20% sustained underrun and overrun conditions.

+<a name="AudioQualityProcessing"></a>
+### Audio Quality Processing

 <a name="RunTimeStats"></a>
 # Run-Time Stats